Catholicate of Abkhazia: History

-Thus, the Catholicoi of Abkhazia became independent and later assumed the title of Patriarch.
-Their spiritual jurisdiction extended over the Kingdom of Imereti and its vassal principalities – Guria, Mingrelia, Svaneti, and Abkhazia.
-They considered themselves as vicars of St. Andrew, who, according to a medieval Georgian tradition, preached Christianity in western Georgia, then known to the Classical authors as Colchis.
-At various periods of its existence, the Catholicate of Abkhazia was subdivided into several dioceses (eparchies), including those of Bichvinta, Kutaisi, Gelati, Tsageri, Tsaishi, Tsalenjikha, Chkondidi, Khoni, Ninotsminda, Nikortsminda, Shemokmedi, Jumati, Dranda, Bedia and Mokvi, centered on the respective cathedrals.
+The Catholicoi of Abkhazia thus became fully independent and later adopted the title of Patriarch.
+Their spiritual jurisdiction extended over the Kingdom of Imereti and its vassal principalities: Guria, Mingrelia, Svaneti, and Abkhazia.
+They considered themselves vicars of St. Andrew, who, according to medieval Georgian tradition, preached Christianity in western Georgia, known to Classical authors as Colchis.
+At various periods, the Catholicate was divided into several dioceses (eparchies), including Bichvinta, Kutaisi, Gelati, Tsageri, Tsaishi, Tsalenjikha, Chkondidi, Khoni, Ninotsminda, Nikortsminda, Shemokmedi, Jumati, Dranda, Bedia, and Mokvi, centered on their respective cathedrals.

-In the latter part of the 16th century, Catholicos Patriarch Eudemos I (Chkheidze) had to move his residence from Bichvinta to the Gelati Monastery at Kutaisi, fleeing the Ottoman expansion into Abkhazia.
-Eudemos launched a series of important reforms and restored a communion with the Patriarchate of Georgia, retaining his status of an independent prelate, however.
-The Catholicoi of Abkhazia mostly came from the leading Georgian noble houses, and were able to support the church financially and secure its continuous involvement in the political and cultural life of western Georgia.
-However, the Islamization of Abkhazia, Adjara, and Lower Guria under the Ottoman rule delivered a hard blow to the Catholicate.
-The close cooperation between the royal dynasty and the church in the late 18th century resulted in the revival of Christianity in Guria, and a portion of Abkhazia.
-After the conquest of Imereti by Imperial Russia in 1810, the Catholicate of Abkhazia was also abolished, in 1814, by the Russian authorities and annexed to the Exarchate of Georgia, a subdivision of the Russian Orthodox Church, of which it remained an integral part until the restoration of the unified and autocephalous Georgian Orthodox Church in 1917.
+In the late 16th century, Catholicos Patriarch Eudemos I (Chkheidze) relocated his residence from Bichvinta to Gelati Monastery in Kutaisi, fleeing the Ottoman expansion into Abkhazia.
+Eudemos enacted significant reforms and restored communion with the Patriarchate of Georgia, maintaining his independent status.
+The Catholicoi typically came from prominent Georgian noble families, ensuring financial support and active involvement in western Georgia's political and cultural life.
+Nevertheless, the Islamization of Abkhazia, Adjara, and Lower Guria under Ottoman rule dealt a severe blow to the Catholicate.
+In the late 18th century, collaboration between the royal family and the church led to a revival of Christianity in Guria and parts of Abkhazia.
+Following the conquest of Imereti by Imperial Russia in 1810, the Catholicate of Abkhazia was abolished in 1814 and annexed to the Exarchate of Georgia, a subdivision of the Russian Orthodox Church, remaining part of it until the restoration of the unified and autocephalous Georgian Orthodox Church in 1917.

-In 2009 the Abkhazian Orthodox Church was established as a continuation of the Catholicate of Abkhazia, though this church remains today (2019) as noncanonical within the Eastern Orthodox Church.
+In 2009, the Abkhazian Orthodox Church was founded as a continuation of the Catholicate of Abkhazia, though it remains noncanonical within the Eastern Orthodox Church.